serde-rs/serde-rs.github.io/_src/container-attrs.md

   See [enum representations](enum-representations.md) for details on this representation.

-  On a struct with named fields: Before the actual fields of the struct, (de)serialize a field with the given name (`type` in this example) and the struct's name (or value of `serde(rename)`) as its value.
+  On a struct with named fields: Serialize the struct's name (or value of `serde(rename)`) as a field with the given key, in front of all the real fields of the struct.

 - ##### `#[serde(tag = "t", content = "c")]` {#tag--content}